Duncan-Britt/word_ladders/plan.md

               - It's a bad solution.
 Probably should use a smarter method of generating word ladders -->

-- instead of 5k, use at least 10k, perhaps 20k for hard mode
+- use just 5k word set.
+More words = lower quality words
+- No need to store graph of words in a graph database.
+File storage is plenty fast for 5k words.
+Although, you could, and that might be interesting
+- can store a longer list of words in PostgreSQL just to validate user input words which may not be in the 5k word set.

 Store data on amazon s3 as files https://devcenter.heroku.com/articles/active-storage-on-heroku
   - this solution only works for smaller numbers of words, like the most common 5000 english words.
-It can't work for 135K, so a database would have to be used for that
+It can't work for 135K, so a database would have to be used for that.

 Consider Orientdb
 http://orientdb.com/docs/3.0.x/gettingstarted/